We Need to Talk About 'Diagnostic Limbo'

 And even when you have a diagnosis, it doesn’t end there.
 Often a name can’t explain how or why you are sick, and what can be done to make you better.

-It is true regardless of its name, your symptoms are valid.
+It is true that regardless of its name, your symptoms are valid.
 The pain you experience day-to-day is valid.
 Your health experience is valid — diagnosis or not.
 A name won’t make it more real — it already is.

 However, a diagnosis changed my life.
-It was a privilege I am eternally grateful for but it was also a battle.
+It was a privilege I am eternally grateful for, but it was also a battle.
 And this battle is one that is all too familiar for chronic illness patients.